-The Fund aims to achieve Capital Growth and Income from a portfolio of global company shares over a period of between 5 to 10 years 7
+The Fund aims to achieve Capital Growth and Income from a portfolio of global company shares over a period of between 5 to 10 years 5

 The Fund will invest at least 90% of its assets in ethically screened Global shares.
+All stocks within the fund are listed on the MSCI World IMI Index.